 A satisfactory record of attendance at courses and seminars, including the completion of assignments, must be attained, as well as a pass mark in the minor thesis for the Degree to be awarded.
 Candidates must also submit a thesis based on original geographical research.
 The subject for this thesis must be approved by, and determined in consultation with, the Department of Geography.
 The minor thesis will normally be approximately 10,000-15,000 words in length.

-Enquiries regarding application procedures and details of courses should be made to: The Co-ordinators of Postgraduate Studies, Department of Geography, Room E001, John Henry Newman Building, Belfield, Dublin 4 (Telephone: (01) 716 8179; Fax: (01) 269 5597) before 30th June in the year for which entry is sought.
-Application from overseas graduates should be made before 1st May of the year of entry.
+Enquiries regarding application procedures and details of courses should be made to:

+The Co-ordinators of Postgraduate Studies, Department of Geography, Room E001, John Henry Newman Building, Belfield, Dublin 4

-GERMAN
+German

+(Programme Code: ARMXF0035) Course Description

 The Department offers a full-time MA (one year), the MA International as well as a part-time MA which may include distance learning (two years).
 MA students in German can specialise either in (a) literature or (b) linguistics/Deutsch als Fremdsprache.
 The part-time MA by distance-learning is aimed primarily at intending and/or practising teachers of German.
-Enquiries should be made to the German Department Office (Telephone: 01-716 8309).
+Enquiries should be made to the German Department Office (telephone: 01-7168309).